 An indicator is a specific quantitative or qualitative variable that is recorded for analysis.
 These may include behavioral variables (such as response time, accuracy, or other measures of performance) or physiological variables (including genetics, psychophysiology, or brain imaging data).

 "Are stimuli for this task limited to letters?
-Should this be a descendant of the letter n-back task or the n-back task?"TSalo (about one month ago)
+Should this be a descendant of the letter n-back task or the n-back task?"TSalo (about four months ago)

 Term BibliographyNo studies have been associated yet.